orangejuice/blog/data/activity/book-夜晚的潜水艇-2020/record.en.md

       status: todo
 ---

-This is Chen Chuncheng's debut short story collection, comprised of nine short stories.
-My favorite is 'Tailoring Clouds'.
-Clouds can be tailored into any shape, and you can even use them for advertising.
+Via Twitter / This is Chen Chuncheng's first collection of short stories, consisting of nine short stories.
+My favorite is 'The Cloud Tailor.'
+Clouds can be tailored into any shape, and can even be used for advertising.
 I admire the author's imagination.